-Conservation residential developmentsSubdivisions are designed to preserve sensitive and/or natural areas including, but not limited to, farmland, wetlands, active trail systems, land which provides a buffer around a sensitive wildlife habitat or other natural area(s), land which provides physical or visual access to a water body, land which is suitable for passive recreation, and land which abuts or adjoins an existing public opens space.
+Conservation residential developmentsSsubdivisions are designed to preserve sensitive and/or natural areas including, but not limited to, farmland, wetlands, active trail systems, land which provides a buffer around a sensitive wildlife habitat or other natural area(s), land which provides physical or visual access to a water body, land which is suitable for passive recreation, and land which abuts or adjoins an existing public opens space.

-- B. Minimum Open SpaceCommon Open Space Requirement.
-At least 50% of the total area of the tract or parcel of land being developed must be maintained as open spacecommon open space and not included in the individual building lots. - C. The following land areas are considered to be of special value and the preservation of them shall be of prime importance.
-Consequently, in determining open space areas within the conservation subdivision, the following are rank ordered from most to least important and all areas within the subdivision must set aside, as part of the 50% of gross subdivision land, each category, as available, within the subdivision:
+- B. Minimum Open Space Common Oopen Sspace Requirement: At least 50% of the totl area of the tract or parcel of land being developed must be maintained as open space common open space and not included in the individual building lots. - C. The following land areas are considered to be of special value and the preservation of them shall be of prime importance.
+Consequently, in determining open space areas within the conservation subdivision, the following are rank-ordered from most to least important and all areas within the subdivision must set aside, as part of the 50% of gross subdivision land, each category, as available, within the subdivision:

-Alternative Language accepted needs some wordsmithing
+Alternative Language accepted needs some wordsmithing and a Verb - 12/10- SM

-The following "High Value Conservation Areas", listed-shall be considered in order of descending order of priority priority for inclusion in the Open SpaceCommon open space, shall be utilized when determining the area(s) within the subdivision to be allocated to the 50% required Common open space.
-When there is land deemed to be in one or more of the "High Value Conservation Areas" in excess of the 50% criteria requirement, or when inclusion of all land meeting the below listed categories to the Open SpaceCommon open space would make development of the parcel unreasonably onerous, the Planning Board shall consider not only the priority of the "High Value"
+The following "High Value Conservation Areas", listed shall be considered in order of descending descending order of priority priority for inclusion in the Open Space, shall be utilized shall be considered when determining the area(s) within the subdivision to be allocated to the 50% required Common open space.
+When there is land deemed to be in one or more of the "High Value Conservation Areas" in excess of the 50%-criteria requirement, or when inclusion of all land meeting the below listed categories to the Open SpaceCommon open space would make development of the parcel unreasonably onerous, the Planning Board shall consider not only the priority of the "High Value Conservation Areas" but also the overall intent of this ordinance as well as the impact on the design of the buildable lots and infrastructure of the subdivision in determining what land should be included in the Common open space.